WHAT IS FILM STUDIES?

 WHO IS THE COURSE SUITABLE FOR?

-If you have an interest in the development and production of films and are passionate about developing your knowledge of the film industry then Film Studies is for you!
+If you have a willingness to learn, an interest in the development and production of films and are passionate about developing your knowledge of the film industry, this subject is for you.

-The vast range of skills you will develop will make you a perfect candidate for the wide range of university degrees in this area as well as preparing you for a career in areas such as film production, directing, producing, journalism and screenplay writing.
+You will develop a vast range of technical, creative and analytical skills throughout your study.
+These skills are highly desirable, making you a perfect candidate for a wide range of university degrees, as well as preparing you for a career in areas such as film production, directing, journalism and screenplay writing.

 WHAT WILL I STUDY?